 13. It if rains, debris may get washed onto the road.
 Fog can also make things tricky.
 In summer, the heat can be intense.
 Set off early.

-Other stuff for cycling up Mont Ventoux
+Other stuff for cycling up the Mont Ventoux climb

 Tips for the summit